cesardeltoroc/reading-notes/CodersComputer.md

 file: obtain information about what type of file a file or directory is.

 ls -a: List the contents inside of a directory it also includes hidden files.

+mk dir command allows you to make directory.